Parlane/dolphin-styling/readme.md

 - All compile time constants should be fully uppercased.
 With constants that have more than one word in them, use an underscore to separate them.
   - `const int PI = 3.14159;`
   - `const int MAX_PATH = 260;`
-- All new variables should simply follow the formatting that is already present in the source file for their naming.
-If a new source file is made, then there are two choices for formatting variable names.
-Do not intermix these after choosing.
-  - Headless CamelCase - `int thisVariableName;`
+- All variables should be lowercase with underscores separating the individual words in the name.
   - Lowercase with underscores - `int this_variable_name;`
-  - TODO: Decide on the preferred format above since this hasn't been discussed yet.
 - Please do not use [Hungarian notation] (http://en.wikipedia.org/wiki/Hungarian_notation) prefixes with variables.

 ### Classes and Structs